Cookies on the Healthspan site

 This will help you to build your endurance.
 If you find you're a good sprinter but flag when running longer, pay attention to the long run.
 You don't need to run fast: a long slow run will help to build your aerobic base.
 Choose hillier courses for strength.

-What you eat before, during, and after the race is far more relevant for longer distance runners.
-We asked Healthspan Head of Nutrition Rob Hobson for his advice.
+What you eat before, during, and after the race is far more relevant for longer-distance runners.
+We asked nutritionist Rob Hobson for his advice.
 According to Hobson, "You won't need to go to a pasta party the night before your race, but if you eat a meal that has the same calories as normal but a higher proportion of carbohydrates on your plate, it will help keep your glycogen stores topped up for racing 10k."

 If it's a very hot day and you sweat a lot, it can help to get a drink containing some electrolytes, such as potassium and sodium.
 For more advanced athletes, products that contain calcium, magnesium and a boost of caffeine are a good choice.

 Although it is important to take fluids on board, Hobson warns that you should avoid consuming unnecessary energy drinks.
 "As well as warnings from the WHO regarding caffeine overdose and energy drink consumption,1 taking protein and carb drinks, often laden with sugar, isn't needed to fuel a 10k run.
 The result will simply be piling in calories and voiding the benefits you gained from doing the run in the first place," he says.

 Hobson does recommend taking on board extra nutrients for recovery.
 "The performance benefits for athletes of cherry extract are well documented, including helping with recovery from delayed onset muscle soreness (DOMS) which is likely to occur if you're an elite who's pushed hard in a 10k or a beginner taking on the distance for the first time."
 Elite Performance Cherry can help.